sudarshan2401/tp/docs/DeveloperGuide.md

 1. User requests to view the list of classes
 2. EduTrack shows a list of classes
 3. User requests to delete a specific class in the list
-4. EduTrack requests for confirmation and waits for y/n response from user
-5. User confirms
-6. EduTrack deletes the class
+4. EduTrack deletes the class
-7. EduTrack informs the user that the class is successfully deleted
+5. EduTrack informs the user that the class is successfully deleted

     Use case ends.